Best Off-Campus Housing For Emily Carr University Students

 Tips for Meeting People

-- Join a club!
-To meet people around the school, try joining the many clubs that are available.
+- “Join a club!
+To meet people around the school, try joining the many available clubs.

 Best Study Spots at Emily Carr

-For study spots, my personal favourites are either the library or empty classrooms.
-At the library, there are many tables and couches around to sit and read but my favourite part of the library are the private study/collaboration rooms.
-You can book one of the 5 rooms in the library online and secure a quiet, secluded place to study.
-Also, have a look around the school; there are many empty classrooms that you can use as well but remember to be respectful to any class that might be starting soon.
+“For study spots, my personal favourites are either the library or empty classrooms.
+There are many tables and couches around to sit and read at the library, but my favourite is the private study/collaboration rooms.
+You can book one of the five rooms in the library online and secure a quiet, secluded place to study.
+Also, have a look around the school; there are many empty classrooms that you can use, but remember to be respectful to any class starting soon.”

-Best place on campus to nap or pull an all-nighter
+The best place on campus to nap or pull an all-nighter

-Unfortunately, the school is not open 24 hours so its not possible to do an all-nighter on campus.
-The school is open until 11pm and slightly later during finals.
-There are no nap rooms on campus but the library has some pretty comfy couches, and you can always book one of the private study rooms.
+“Unfortunately, the school is not open 24 hours, so it’s impossible to do an all-nighter on campus.
+The school is open until 11 p.m. and slightly later during finals.
+There are no nap rooms on campus, but the library has some pretty comfy couches, and you can always book one of the private study rooms.”

-McDonald’s is my post-midnight coffee spot as most other cafes on campus close earlier in the evening.
-And, of course, McDonald’s also has chicken nuggets to keep your productivity fuelled!
+“McDonald’s is my post-midnight coffee spot as most other cafes on campus close earlier in the evening.
+And, of course, McDonald’s also has chicken nuggets to keep your productivity fuelled!”

-Cheap eats/late night eats on campus
+Cheap eats/late-night eats on campus

 Must-go Emily Carr events

-There are many events at Emily Carr and my favourites are usually organized by the Student Union.
+“There are many events at Emily Carr, and the Student Union usually organizes my favourites.
 They are always open to suggestions and often implement them in their future events.
-It’s also a great time to meet new people outside your classes and in other majors!
+It’s also a great time to meet new people outside your classes and in other majors!”

 Advice to your first-year self

-Don’t doubt yourself – you are on the right path and just keep doing what you love.
-Stop procrastinating and go out there and just do it, no matter how big or small.
-Everyone starts somewhere so keep going no matter what anyone says.
-Know what makes you happy, and everything will turn out fine.
+“Don’t doubt yourself – you are on the right path and keep doing what you love.
+Stop procrastinating and go out there and do it, no matter how big or small.
+Everyone starts somewhere, so keep going no matter what anyone says.
+Know what makes you happy, and everything will turn out fine.”

-Meet as many new people as you can and never just focus on one area because you never know how many other opportunities might pass you by because of tunnel vision.
+“Meet as many new people as you can and never focus on one area because you never know how many other opportunities might pass you by because of tunnel vision.”

-You are young and have nothing to lose, so just go out there, don’t worry about failure – use that momentum to swing up to new heights.
+“You are young and have nothing to lose, so go out there, don’t worry about failure – use that momentum to swing up to new heights.”